Friday, December 26, 2008

-Trying to give your bathroom a quick face lift or a complete remodel?
-Choosing the right bathroom faucet will either make or break the look.
+Trying to give your bathroom a quick facelift or a complete remodel?
+Choosing the right bathroom faucet can make or break the look.
 New accessories, floor mats and a fresh coat of paint will go unseen if the faucet is old and tarnished.

-Style- Coordinate!
-Bathtub and Sink faucets are often available in sets.
+There are a few important style and finish factors to take into consideration before purchasing a faucet.
+Coordinate - Bathtub and sink faucets are often available in sets.
 Matching faucets pull the bathroom together, giving it a seamless look.

 Wednesday, February 13, 2008